pauladixon/reactions/notes.md

                 - ref gives 3rd party libraries something to grab on to for the DOM since the virtual DOM does not.
     - what is the proper way to update a ref in a function component?
         - if you need to update a ref, useEffects to do so.
+    - refs are used to assign references to DOM elements. refs can be created by:
+        - calling the react.createref method
+        - assigning a value to the ref attribute in JSX

 - context
     - what is the difference between Context API and prop drilling? (this is a very common question)